 We are committed to promoting a tech workforce that reflects the diversity of our nation, but the truth is that there is more to this story.

-Visionaries of all backgrounds are bringing their creativity and technology together to create businesses that epitomize the best in diverse-owned business: they meet market needs, and they employ people of color, they build wealth in communities that are too-often economically disadvantaged.
+Visionaries of all backgrounds are bringing their creativity and technology together to create businesses that epitomize the best in diverse-owned business: they meet market needs, they employ people of color, and they build wealth in communities that are too-often economically disadvantaged.

-- Chrissa McFarlane, Founder of Patientory, which met its funding goal of more than $7M in just three days to meet a market needs for blockchain-powered security in medical records
+- Chrissa McFarlane, Founder of Patientory, which met its funding goal of more than $7M in just three days to meet market needs for blockchain-powered security in medical records

 - Angel Rich, Creator of Credit Stacker, a massively popular mobile app that uses accessible game mechanics to help users learn about financial literacy and planning